trmquang93/SwiftUIKit/README.md

 # License

-SwiftUIKit is available under the MIT license.
+DeclarativeUI is available under the MIT license.
 See the LICENSE file for more info.